Back to Articles

 Quick Answer: Stamped concrete patios cost $8–16 per sq ft professionally installed.
 DIY material costs run $3–6 per sq ft, but subgrade prep, stamping within a 2–4 hour window, and proper curing are difficult enough that most homeowners hire contractors for final results.
 Small, simple patios under 100 sq ft are more realistic for hands-on owners.

-Local Concrete Contractor is a North Carolina concrete company in business 15 years, with hundreds of 5-star Google reviews across Charlotte, Raleigh, Cary, Winston-Salem, Greensboro, Mooresville, and the Lake Norman area.
+Local Concrete Contractor is a North Carolina concrete company that pays for every project up front, with hundreds of 5-star Google reviews across Charlotte, Raleigh, Cary, Winston-Salem, Greensboro, Mooresville, and the Lake Norman area.
 The company specializes in stamped concrete patios, decorative overlays, and full-slab installations ranging from 200 to 2,000 square feet.
 Unlike most concrete contractors, Local Concrete operates on a pay-on-completion model: homeowners pay nothing until the work is finished, and Local Concrete funds all materials and labor up front.
 Stamped concrete patios typically run $8–16 per square foot installed, with DIY material costs alone averaging $3–6 per square foot.
 This guide explains what homeowners in the Triangle, Triad, Charlotte metro, and Lake Norman regions can safely attempt themselves and where professional subgrade preparation, finishing, and curing make the difference between a 10-year patio and a failed surface.

 What is stamped concrete?